luhang-HPU/poseidon-docs/source/HPU/BFV.md

 **Parameters**：
-- **paramLiteral**: ParametersLiteral, indicates the encryption parameter used to calculate context information.
+- **paramLiteral**: Indicates the encryption parameter used to calculate context information.

 **Functions**：
 ```c++